JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-setup.md

 Before you create your first application that works on both iOS and Android, you'll need to set up an environment for Kotlin Multiplatform development.

-> To write iOS-specific code and run an iOS application on a simulated or real device, you'll need a Mac with macOS.
-> This cannot be performed on other operating systems, such as Microsoft Windows.
-This is an Apple requirement.
->
-{type="warning"}

 ## Install the necessary tools

 We recommend that you install the latest stable versions for compatibility and better performance.